 Innovative Method of Local Anesthesia for Penile Surgery

-To help alleviate our patients’ anxiety and physical discomfort during surgery, we routinely apply acupuncture as an adjuvant to local anesthesia (no more than 10% males require an intravenous sedation); we find it to be consistently effective in this regard, although we acknowledge that neither acupuncture’s mechanism nor its role as an anesthetic or analgesic is without controversy.1 We regularly focus on the following acupoints (dots Figure 1): Hegu (LI 4), Shou San Li (LI 10), Quchi (LI 11), Neiguan (PE 6) and Shen Men (H 7).
+To help alleviate our patients’ anxiety and physical discomfort during surgery, we routinely apply acupuncture as an adjuvant to local anesthesia (no more than 10% males require an intravenous sedation); we find it to be consistently effective in this regard, although we acknowledge that neither acupuncture’s mechanism nor its role as an anesthetic or analgesic is without controversy.1 We regularly focus on the following acupoints (dots, Figure 1): Hegu (LI 4), Shou San Li (LI 10), Quchi (LI 11), Neiguan (PE 6) and Shen Men (H 7).
 The Hegu acupoint is positioned at the highest point where the thumb and the index finger adduct; the Quchi point at the lateral end of the “transverse cubital crease,” with the elbow flexed at a right angle; and the Shou San Li point a 3-finger breadth caudally to the Quchi acupoint.

 The Neiguan is positioned 5 cm proximal to the middle point of the volar transverse carpal crease, between the flexor carpi radialis muscle and the palmaris longus tendon, with the forearm supine.
 The Shen Men is at the cross of the wrist proximal transverse crease and the low-lateral margin of the pisiform bone.
+This innovative, acupuncture-assisted local anesthesia was first implemented in male potency reconstructive strategies in 1988.
+It has been modified to ensure that surgical patients may be discharged on an ambulatory basis; acupoints may be further updated for the physician's convenience or at the patient's discretion.
+Although it is not universally accepted as valid, it is worth noting that acupuncture was included in UNESCO's lists of intangible cultural heritage on November 16, 2010.
+Further research is warranted.

 Methods of local anesthesia